abdul0214/logistic-regression/README.md

 # Logistic-Regression
-K class Logistic Regression Classification based on K binary logistic classifiers Abstract—The aim of this report is to demonstrate the use of K-Binary Logistic Classifiers for K class classification as a valid and efficient technique compared to the relatively complex and computationally cumbersome Multiclass Logistic Regression
+K class Logistic Regression Classification based on K binary logistic classifiers Abstract—The aim of this repo is to demonstrate the use of K-Binary Logistic Classifiers for K class classification as a valid and efficient technique compared to the relatively complex and computationally cumbersome Multiclass Logistic Regression